This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Frequent bladder, vaginal, or skin infections

-- More weight gain than your caregiver suggests during your pregnancy
+- More weight gain than your healthcare provider suggests during your pregnancy

 - Nausea or vomiting

+GDM may be controlled with meal planning and exercise.
 The goal is to keep your blood sugar level as close to normal, as safely as possible.
-A nutrition and exercise plan will be set up for you.
+Your healthcare provider and dietitian will help set up a meal and exercise plan for you.

-- Nutrition: Talk to a dietitian about the best meal plan for you.
-Eat 3 small meals and 3 snacks every day.
-Wait at least 2 hours between all meals and snacks.
-Limit carbohydrates (such as bread, cereal, and fruit).
-Too much carbohydrate in 1 meal or snack can cause your blood sugar to rise to a very high level.
+- Follow your meal plan as directed.
+Talk to a dietitian or healthcare provider about the best meal plan for you.
+He or she may recommend that you eat 3 small meals and 2 to 4 snacks every day.
+Control the amount of carbohydrates (such as bread, cereal, and fruit) you eat at each meal and snack.
+Too much carbohydrate in 1 meal or snack can cause your blood sugar to rise to a high level.
+Your dietitian or healthcare provider will tell you how much carbohydrate to eat at each meal and snack.
 Eat foods that are a good source of fiber, such as vegetables and legumes (beans and lentils).

 How do I check my blood sugar levels?

-- Ask what your blood sugar levels should be before and after you eat.
-Your caregiver may suggest that your blood sugar level should be at or below 95 mg/dL before you eat.
+- Ask your healthcare provider what your blood sugar levels should be before and after you eat.
+He or she may suggest that your blood sugar level should be at or below 95 mg/dL before you eat.
 The level may need to be at or below 140 mg/dL 1 hour after you eat or at or below 120 mg/dL 2 hours after you eat.
-Record your blood sugar results each time you check them.
-Take the record with you to follow-up visits.
-Your caregiver may use the record to make changes to your food, medicine, or exercise schedules.
+Write down your results, and show them to your healthcare provider.
+He or she may use the results to make changes to your medicine, food, and exercise schedules.